FatemehAkabri/campaign-performance-dashboard/README.md

 # Getting started

-Install `nodejs` and `yarn` in your machine.
+Install `nodejs` and `npm` in your machine.

-Install dependencies with yarn and run the application:
+Install dependencies with npm and run the application:

 ```
 npm install